cybernetics/remote-reflection/README.md

-# remote-reflection
+# Remote Reflection API
-Remote Reflection is a Java API which make it possible to call methods on remote JVM in very simple way without the need for configurations or common interfaces for remote services between borth ends
+Remote Reflection is a Java API which make it easier to call remote methods on remote JVM in very simple way without the need for any special configurations or common contract between client and server.